 Items to take into consideration on the day of your exam:

 Scope of the Examination:

 Please be advised that all immigrant visa applicants are required to submit themselves to a thorough examination conducted by an approved panel physician.
 Examinations are conducted in conformity with technical instructions issued by the U.S. Centers for Disease Control, and will include:

 The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
+Starting November 12, 2018, the United States also requires IGRA test for all applicants 2 to 14 years of age.
 The embassy-approved physician will give you a referral to an approved x-ray clinic and/or serologic testing laboratory if required for you to take these tests.
-The approved clinics are:
+The approved clinic is:

 Healthcare Laboratorio Clínico

 Calle Llama del Bosque,

 Edificio Valencia, 1er Nivel, Local No. 1, Antiguo Cuscatlán, La Libertad

 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
 More information on general medical requirements for U.S. immigrants is available here.